revilowaldow/BITC/Sessions/2025/11 30 - Session 56.md

 	"Last chance
 	....
 	for [[Victis]]"
-Thodunn may have heard this before from Grandstar, might not be an uncommon name
+Thodunn may have heard this before from Granstar, might not be an uncommon name